razaj96/stopwatch/README.md

 Desktop Stopwatch

-A basic stopwatch made using html, css, and vanilla javascript
+A basic stopwatch made using HTML, CSS, and vanilla JS